 Arlene Collins specializes in documenting remote cultures and changing civilizations around the world.
-She currently produces and leads international photography workshops, offers a master photography class and topic-specific short courses in her New York City studio, lectures in the United States and abroad, and consults privately with a number of clients.
+She currently produces and leads international photography workshops, consults privately with a number of clients, and lectures in the United States and abroad.

-Arlene studied with Lisette Model.
-She is an Associate Professor at Parsons School of Design, and for 15 years she taught in the Documentary Photography and Photojournalism Program at the International Center of Photography in New York City.
+Arlene studied with Lisette Model and is an Associate Professor at Parsons School of Design in New York City.
+For 15 years she taught in the Documentary Photography and Photojournalism Program at the International Center of Photography in New York City.

-Arlene has created several long-term photography essays, including Boxing in New York City, Moscow, and Bangkok, and essays on the Rodeo in New Jersey and Voodoo in Western Africa, and she has documented the abandoned sites of Pripyat and the nuclear reactor at Chernobyl in Ukraine, and the Vogelsang Russian military base in Germany.
+Arlene has created several long-term photography essays, including Boxing in New York City, Moscow, and Bangkok, and the Rodeo in New Jersey.
+She has documented Voodoo in Western Africa, a Bull Jumping Ceremony in the Omo Valley, Ethiopia, the abandoned sites of Pripyat and the nuclear reactor at Chernobyl in Ukraine, the abandoned submarine base at Bechevinka, Russian, and the Vogelsang Russian military base in Germany.
 As she continues her international travels, Arlene also adds to her ongoing photographic essay on “UNESCO-designated” World Heritage Sites.

 Arlene continues to travel and teach workshops around the world.